 Boutique Wineries – The Sierra Foothills Shine

-The Sierra Foothills region has an abundance of these treasures, but it is not limited to here.
+The Sierra Foothills region has an abundance of these treasured boutique wineries in and around thriving counties.
+An example is El Dorado County along the scenic California Highway 50 corridor just minutes outside of Sacramento.
+Here you’ll find upscale homes green golf courses and boutique wineries in towns with names such as Cameron Park and Shingle Springs and of course El Dorado Hills.
 Boutique wineries are a phenomenon worldwide.
 With oenophiles discovering the exceptional unique character and flavors of these wineries, large corporate wineries find themselves on-notice to compete in a new world of loving quality wine production.
 As you visit the region, keep your nose, tongue, ears and eyes focused on discovering a new favorite boutique winery.